|||

 POP!
 POP!

 Two shots punched through the door.
 The next thing she knew, there was blood.
-It took a second to realize she'd been hit, and that was only because her arm was leaking.
-There was no pain yet; there wouldn't be.
-Just shock.
-But it was gonna hurt like hell in the morning.
+Her arm and hand were suddenly both slick with it.
+It took a second for her to realize she'd been hit, and that was only because her arm started to throb.

-"Shit!"
-She pulled a dish towel from the counter top and wrapped it around her arm, clenched one corner in her teeth and pulled it as tight as she could manage.
-She could see the fucker in her mind's eye, too hurt to come through the door, but not too hurt to park himself in the alley and wait.
+"Thanks for you fucking input!"
+She grabbed a dish towel from the counter top and wrapped it around her arm, clenching one corner in her teeth, pulling it as tight as she could manage.
+She could see the fucker in her mind's eye, too hurt to move, but not too hurt to park his ass in the alley and wait for her.

-She was cut off until he bled out, and with her luck the fucker was probably a slow bleeder.
+She was cut off until he bled out, and with her luck he was a slow bleeder.

-She had an urge to put a few more rounds through the door, fire blindly at him like his buddy was at her.
+She had an urge to put a few more rounds through the door, fire blindly at him.
+Give him a little taste of what she'd been going through.
 She checked the clip; it was almost empty.
 She couldn't afford it.

-"Anyway," Teddy continued, grinning; there was fire in his eyes, "like I was saying.
+"Anyway," Teddy continued, grinning with fire in his eyes, "like I was saying.
 Trajectory."

 The fear in his voice made her grin despite herself.
 She looked over at Teddy and they shared a moment.
-She was seven again, prone to giggling, fighting off stepfathers and "uncles", foster parents and psychopaths, sharing secrets with Teddy.
+She felt like she was seven again, prone to giggling, fighting off stepfathers and "uncles", foster parents and psychopaths, sharing quiet secrets with Teddy.
 It was an I-know-what-you're-thinking moment.

 POP!
 POP!